dp9u0/awesome-stars/README.md

 ## Assembly

-- [hello-world](https://github.com/leachim6/hello-world) - Hello world in every programming language.
+- [hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
 Thanks to everyone who contributes to this, make sure to see CONTRIBUTING.md for contribution instructions!

 ## C

+- [rsa-crack-cuda](https://github.com/mitchellwrosen/rsa-crack-cuda) - Pairwise GCD of RSA keys using CUDA
 - [git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository and all pull requests are ignored.
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 - [xv6-public](https://github.com/mit-pdos/xv6-public) - xv6 OS
 - [EasyHook](https://github.com/EasyHook/EasyHook) - EasyHook - The reinvention of Windows API Hooking